 This is one of the most important things you can do for your printer so that it serves you for a longer time.

 In the course of its operation, your printer will most likely gather dust and other particles.
 An accumulation of this on the printer’s vital components can result in damages and premature failures.

 Cleaning your printer regularly can delay the onset of failure of a printer from neglect.
 And, this does not need to be an intricate process.
 You can use some soft fabric to wipe down some of the easily accessible parts of your printer.

 You may not need to disassemble the device to clean it as this is discouraged and can lead to voiding your warranty.
-The more technical aspects should be left to trained technicians.
+The more technical aspects like cleaning the printer heads are better off left to trained technicians.